getify/Functional-Light-JS/ch3.md

 var getPerson = ajax.bind( null, "http://some.api/person" );
 ```

 That `null` just bugs me to no end.
-Aside from this *this* annoyance, it's mildly convenient that JS has a built-in utility for partial application.
+Despite this *this* annoyance, it's mildly convenient that JS has a built-in utility for partial application.
 However, most FP programmers prefer using the dedicated `partial(..)` utility in their chosen FP library.

 ### Reversing Arguments